 - Slowly mix egg/water mixture into flour

-- Once mixed, knead for 5 minutes (do not add water) in the bowl
+- Once mixed, knead for 5 minutes (do not add water) in the bowl or on surface

 - Knead for additional minute and should be a smooth ball at this point